ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/en_Stardew Valley.md

 You cannot play an Archipelago Slot in multiplayer at the moment.
 There are no short-term plans to support that feature.

-You can, however, send Stardew Valley objects as gifts from one Stardew Player to another Stardew player, using in-game Joja Prime delivery, for a fee.
+You can, however, send Stardew Valley objects as gifts from one Stardew Player to another Stardew , or a player in another game that supports gifting, using in-game Joja Prime delivery, for a fee.
 This exclusive feature can be turned off if you don't want to send and receive gifts.